bgaj203/gitlab-runners/README.md

 ### Scaling Troubleshooting and Testing

 **IMPORTANT**: DO NOT use the built in CPU stressing capability of this template because at this time it prevents proper completion of CloudFormation which eventually puts the stack into Rollback.
-#### CloudWatch Scaling
-Alarms are not simple thresholds, they must be **breached* to enact the associated scaling rule.
-For instance if your CPU utilization low threshold is 20% and your ASG starts and never goes above 20%, scale down will not occur because the alarm was not breached - the utilization simply never was above the threshold.

 #### AWS ASG Scaling Configuration Flexibility

 While this template allows: